Mioulin/co2-soft-sensor-hybrid-forecasting/README.md

 ![Fusion weights Transformer](outputs/figures/10_fusion_weights_transformer.png)

-Fusion weights estimated from validation residuals at each of the 6 sampling points.
-At Pt 6 (absorber outlet, highest CO2), kinetic weight approaches 1.0 — the mechanistic model is most reliable where the outlet concentration is physically constrained by absorption equilibrium.
-At Pt 1 the Transformer receives higher weight.
-The spatial variation in weights is a direct consequence of per-point variance calibration; it is not hand-tuned.
+Inverse-variance fusion weights estimated from validation residuals at each sampling point (weights vary per horizon; shown here for the last trained h).
+At Pt6 (absorber outlet, highest CO2), kinetic weight approaches 1.0 and Transformer weight approaches 0 — the mechanistic model is most reliable exactly where CO2 is highest and the neural model fails most.
+At Pt1 the Transformer receives higher weight.
+This spatial structure is discovered automatically from per-point validation residual variance, not hand-tuned.
+It correctly identifies Pt6 as the stage where the kinetic prior should dominate.

 ### Figure 7 — Gaspari-Cohn localization matrix (L=2)